Kyome22/ShiftWindow/README.md

 ![demo](./resources/demo.gif)

-You can register your favorite keyboard-shortcuts for the command.
+You can also register your favorite keyboard-shortcuts for the command.

 ![screenshot](./resources/screenshot.png)

-## Instration
+## Installation

 ShiftWindow ver 1.0 works on macOS 11.0 or later.